Kenneth Mejia: Los Angeles City Controller (2022—present)

-Election
+Elections

+2022

 Mejia announced his candidacy for City Controller, a nonpartisan office, in the 2022 Los Angeles elections.
 It has been historically uncommon for the city controller to have extensive accounting experience; Mejia claims the office has never been held by a CPA.
 He was the only city candidate in 2022 to receive ballot access through signatures alone.
 During his candidacy, Mejia drew attention to Los Angeles Fire Department employees receiving more than half a million dollars a year, the use of about half of the city's funds from the American Rescue Plan on the Los Angeles Police Department, and the amount of police funding in the budget proposed in 2022 by Mayor Eric Garcetti.

 On June 7, 2022, Mejia took first place in the primary for LA City Controller, with over 230,163 votes.
 He obtained 42.75% of the vote, while opponents Paul Koretz and Stephanie Clements obtained 23.83% and 16.01%.
 On November 8, 2022, Mejia won the general election in a landslide with 62% of the vote, defeating Koretz.
+Mejia received the most votes of any controller candidate in city history.

+2026

+Mejia ran for re-election in 2026, and initially faced opposition from former state senator Isadore Hall III and capital management executive Zach Sokoloff, before Hall withdrew.
+Despite Sokoloff gaining the endorsement of the Los Angeles County Democratic Party, Mejia defeated Sokoloff in the primary, earning 63.00% of the vote, and securing a second term as Controller.

 Tenure

 Mejia appointed Rick Cole to serve as his Chief Deputy Controller and Sergio Perez to serve as Chief of Accountability and Oversight.
 Cole is an Urban Studies professor and was the former mayor of Pasadena and deputy mayor for Los Angeles.
 Sergio Perez left his position as the Los Angeles Department of Water and Power's Inspector General to serve.

+In November 2025, Mejia announced that he had left the Democratic Party in January 2024 and would not seek their endorsement (nor the Republican Party's) for his 2026 reelection campaign, stating: "I couldn’t support a party that preferred to spend our tax dollars on bombs while Americans struggle to put food on the table."
+The accompanying video referenced American support for Israel in the war in Gaza.
+It was later confirmed that he had rejoined the Green Party.